 James Aaron Volpé Bligh

-James is an Intern Architect and writer from Vancouver, British Columbia with an interest in the influence of architecture on the community and the individual.
-He has a passion for detail, meaningful public spaces, and affordable housing.
-He recently won a Special Mention with Ian Robertson and Simon Chan for their entry in the Urbanarium's Missing Middle competition - targeting rezoning applications for the monetary windfalls they generate.
+James is an architect and writer from Vancouver, British Columbia with a passion for craftsmanship, the Pacific Northwest, public space, and affordable housing.
+He recently won a Special Mention with Ian Robertson and Simon Chan for their entry in the Urbanarium's Missing Middle housing affordability competition - targeting rezoning applications for the monetary windfalls they generate.

-James works at Proscenium Architecture + Interiors Inc. as an Intern Architect.
+James works at Proscenium Architecture + Interiors Inc. as an architect and has written for publications including Canadian Architect and Objekt International.
 He holds a Masters in Architecture from the John H. Daniels Faculty of Architecture, Landscape, and Design and a Bachelors of Applied Science in Civil-Structural Engineering from the University of Waterloo.
-James has been an architectural awards jury member for the AIBC and has served on SALA Thesis Committee.
-He loves living in Gastown with his loving wife Errin, an Optometrist responsible for his cool glasses.
-Significant influences in James' career include Thesis Advisor John Shnier, Mentor Bruce Haden, Professor Brigitte Shim, Professor Shane Williamson, the rad team at Proscenium, LEGO, and his family.
+James has been an AIBC architectural awards jury member and has served on SALA Thesis Committee.
+James’ work is inspired by his grandparents’ home designed by west coast modern architects Davison and Porter.
+He lives in Gastown with his wife Errin, a cool optometrist responsible for his maple glasses.